dkumza/nd-useRef-23-12/README.md

-# My Little Farm
+# useRef playground

-This is a simple React application that simulates a pasture divided into two parts: Sheep and Cows.
+This is a simple React application that smaps random squares to DOM.
 Task provided by bit.lt

 ## Description

-When the "To Farm" button is clicked, the pasture is populated with a random number of sheep and cows, each with a unique identification number.
-Clicking on an animal moves it to the opposite side of the pasture.
+Every time SQ button is pressed DOM is filled up with random squares.
+You can undo actions by pressing Undo and reset DOM by pressing Rest buttons.
+Task is to play around with state - useRef.

 ## Features

--  Randomly generate 5-20 sheep and cows each with unique IDs.
+-  Randomly generate 5-20 squares.
--  Move animals to the opposite side of the pasture by clicking on them.
+-  Undo generated squares like regular undo comant works.
--  Persist the state of the pasture even after reloading the page.
+-  Reset DOM.

 ## Installation